 What is baclofen used for?
 Baclofen, also known by the brand names Kemstro and Lioresal, is a prescription drug used to relieve muscle spasms, primarily in the treatment of multiple sclerosis or spinal cord diseases.
-According to the U.S. National Library of Medicine, this medication relieves spasms of the musculoskeletal system, relieves pain, and improves muscle movement.

 In the past decade, baclofen has been used with increasing frequency in the treatment of drug and alcohol addiction.
 In this usage, baclofen functions to lessen the symptoms of withdrawal.
 Prescribing baclofen to treat addiction is still considered an “off-label” use of the medication, or a use outside of what is approved by the FDA, but this use has shown some success in clinical trials, according to a study published by Cochrane Database of Systematic Review.